HenrikBengtsson/future.BatchJobs/README.md

 ### Evaluation is done in a "local" environment
-Each _asynchroneous expression_ is evaluated in its own unique _asynchroneous environment_, which is different from the calling environment.
-The only way to transfer information from the asynchroneous environment to the calling environment, is via the (return) value, just as when functions are called and their values are returned.
+Each _asynchronous expression_ is evaluated in its own unique _asynchronous environment_, which is different from the calling environment.
+The only way to transfer information from the asynchronous environment to the calling environment, is via the (return) value, just as when functions are called and their values are returned.
 In other words,

 ```r
 x %<=% { a <- 3.14 }